-Finding 5.
+Issue 2.
 Recordkeeping for Disbursements and Use of Designated Depository

 During audit fieldwork, the Audit staff identified payments totaling \$5,456,675, which USVAF made to "Usvetassistfound," however, USVAF reported these disbursements as payments to vendors on its disclosure reports.
 USVAF did not provide any "Usvetassistfound" bank statements to demonstrate that these payments were subsequently transmitted to the disclosed vendors.

 In response to the Interim Audit Report recommendation, USVAF reiterated that the payments were made to the intended vendors and not to "the U.S. Veterans Assistance Foundation, LLC, nor any other entity or entities."
-In response to the Interim Audit Report recommendation, USVAF further submitted the redacted bank statements obtained from four of its vendors which reflected 84 payments totaling \$2,963,742, for the period January 1, 2018 through August 9, 2018.
-However, the payments outlined on the redacted bank statements are not supporting and verifiable evidence that the disclosed vendors were paid with the funds transferred from USVAF's bank account.
+Also in response to the Interim Audit Report recommendation, USVAF submitted redacted bank statements obtained from four of its vendors which reflected 84 payments totaling \$2,963,742, for the period January 1, 2018, through August 9, 2018.
+However, the payments outlined on the redacted bank statements were not supporting and verifiable evidence that the disclosed vendors were paid with the funds transferred from USVAF's bank account.
 USVAF provided no additional documentation for the remaining 63 vendor payments totaling \$2,492,834.
-The Audit staff concludes that USVAF did not provide sufficient supporting and verifiable evidence that the disclosed vendor payments totaling \$5,456,675, were made with the funds transferred from USVAF's bank account.
+The Audit staff concluded that USVAF did not provide sufficient supporting and verifiable evidence that the disclosed vendor were made with the funds transferred from USVAF is bank account.